loopbackio/loopback.io/pages/en/lb2/Customizing-models.md

 In general, you can extend any model this way, not just the built-in models.

 {% include important.html content="
 Currently you cannot modify a built-in model's required properties.
-If you need to do this, then create your own custom model as a replacement instead." %}
+If you need to do this, then create your own custom model as a replacement instead.
+" %}

 You can create custom models that extend from a single base custom model.
 For example, to define a model called `MyModel` that extends from a custom model you defined called `mMyBaseModel`,